 - alfresco-legacy-lucene https://github.com/Alfresco/alfresco-legacy-lucene

-The packaging project creates the distribution artifacts: a war file, a zip file and related configuration files.
+The packaging project creates the distribution artifacts: a war file and a zip file that wraps up Share, Repository, Search and related configuration files.
 The Alfresco Content Services version is determined by the packaging project, which pulls in the dependencies, as required.
 The libraries are on an independent build and release cycle, so there will probably be several minor library releases between each acs-community-packaging release.

-Related source repositories are listed on the page Source Code
+Historical source repositories for this and related projects are listed on the page Legacy Source Code.